Adult Education - Information

 Adult Education and General Educational Development (GED) Classes

-Our course of study and materials are designed specifically to prepare adult learners to pass the test and earn their high school equivalency diploma.
-The GED test covers five subject areas: Writing, Reading, Social Studies, Science, and Mathematics.
+The course of study and materials are designed specifically to prepare adult learners to pass the GED test and earn their high school equivalency diploma.
+The GED test covers four subject areas: language arts, social studies, science, and mathematics.

 English as a Second Language (ESL)

-We offer English as a Second Language (ESL) classes in Tuscaloosa County.
-We teach English skills by using real life situations, like going to the doctor’s office or filling out a job application as well as providing a civics component.
+English as a Second Language (ESL) classes are offered in Tuscaloosa County.
+English skills are taught by using real life situations, such as going to the doctor’s office or filling out a job application.
+A civics component is also provided.

 Project Literacy United States (PLUS)

-PLUS Tuscaloosa is a community wide effort using trained volunteers to teach adults to read.
-The program is administered and coordinated by the Shelton State Community College Adult Education Program and is funded by the Department of Post Secondary Education and by contributions from community organizations, churches, businesses and individuals.
-PLUS Tuscaloosa has three goals: to raise awareness of the problem of adult functional illiteracy; to recruit and train volunteer reading tutors; and, to encourage participation of those who need assistance with reading.
-If you would like to volunteer to help someone learn to read or if you know someone who needs reading help, call PLUS Tuscaloosa (205/391-2671)
+PLUS Tuscaloosa is a community-wide effort using trained volunteers to teach adults to read.
+The program is administered and coordinated by the Shelton State Community College Adult Education Program and is funded by the Department of Postsecondary Education and contributions from community organizations, churches, businesses and individuals.
+PLUS Tuscaloosa has three goals: to raise awareness of the problem of adult functional illiteracy, to recruit and train volunteer reading tutors, and to encourage participation of those who need assistance with reading.
+If you would like to volunteer to help someone learn to read, or if you know someone who needs reading help, call PLUS Tuscaloosa (205.391.2671).

-All of our classes and materials are free.
+All classes and materials are free.
 We are funded by the Department of Postsecondary Education.

 Am I eligible to take the GED Tests?

-In order to be administered the GED Test, candidates shall:
+In order to be administered the GED Test, candidates shall meet the following:

 private tutor program registered with the Alabama Department of Education.